top1944/duckuments/docs/atoms_85_fall2017_projects/32_navigators/10-preliminary-design-document-navigators.md

 * Control loop

 * Conclusion

 ### Interfaces

-FThe inputs and outputs are also shown on a very high level in the Stakeholders Graph.
+The inputs and outputs are also shown on a very high level in the Stakeholders Graph.

 ### Preliminary plan of deliverables